chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationSegmentationMaskFile.md

     inlined_as_list: true
   glob_string:
     name: glob_string
     description: Glob string to match annotation files in the dataset.
+Required if annotation_source_file_glob_strings is not provided.
     from_schema: metadata
     exact_mappings:
     - cdp-common:annotation_source_file_glob_string